 Causes of Vibriosis in Cattle

-It is a disease that leads to reproductive inefficiency in bovine.
+It is a disease that leads to reproductive inefficiency in bovines.
 The disease is caused by the Campylobacter fetus ( Vibrio fetus).
-Vibriosis in cattle spread by infected bulls when they mate susceptible heifers and cows.
+Vibriosis in cattle is spread by infected bulls when they mate susceptible heifers and cows.

 Pathogenesis of Vibriosis in Cattle